flamesphp/flames/README.md

 * Flames framework created for high performance and large number of accesses.
 * You don't need to learn JS to develop your frontend, just run PHP natively in Flames.
 * ORM with automatic migrations turn database easy.
+* ORM with Models and Repositories.
+* Server HTTP Client based on GuzzleHttp.
+* Client HTTP Client based on Axios.
+* Frontend PHP engine with Routes, Controllers and Elements wrapper.
+* Templating engine based on TWIG running on backend and frontend.
+* Command for build PHP project as static website (to upload on S3, GitHub Pages, CloudFlare Pages or simple HTML-only server).
+* JetBrains PhpStorm and Visual Code plugins.

 ## Release